Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 .

-A number of pre-built demo programs are available.
-They can be accessed from the "Portenta H7 Demos" menu.
+A number of pre-built demo programs are available in the tool.
+They can be accessed from the "Arduino Projects" menu.
 The following instructions relate to the T32ThreadDebug example.
-However, the other examples follow a similar pattern.
+However, other examples follow a similar pattern.

 The demo directory already includes the symbolic file (.elf) for debugging and the binary file (.bin) for Flash programming.